 Publish Date – 1 June 2018

-Russian engineer Gennady Vasilchenko-Malishev grew up surrounded by scientists looking to break boundaries.
-What he learned from that experience has informed his career as one of the world’s leading experts in structural glass design.
-Interview by Jackie Whitelaw.
+Jackie Whitelaw interviews Russian engineer Gennady Vasilchenko-Malishev who grew up surrounded by scientists looking to break boundaries.
+What he learned from that experience has informed his career as one of the world's leading experts in structural glass design.

 Publish Date – 1 April 2018

-Engineer for the award-winning British Airways i360 observation tower in Brighton, Dr John Roberts, is 70 this year and has no plans to stop work.
-Jackie Whitelaw talked to a man who intends to be the oldest engineer at his employer, Jacobs, and still turning out ground-breaking designs.
+Jackie Whitelaw talked to Dr John Roberts, a man who intends to be the oldest engineer at his employer, Jacobs, and is still turning out ground-breaking designs.

 Publish Date – 1 February 2018